VonHeikemen/devlog/content/tools/how-to-survive-without-multiple-cursors-in-vim.md

 %s/<pattern>/<replacement>/g
 ```

 In here `%` is a range, it means the current buffer.
 Basically, search the entire buffer.
 The `s` is the actual command, 'cause we don't need to type `substitute`. `<pattern>` is the regular expression we want to search. `<replacement>` is the new text.
-And `g` is a flag, we it we tell vim search in the entire line.
-And notice that each item is separated by `/`, we could use other characters like `#` if we wanted to.
+And `g` is a flag, it tells vim to search the entire line.
+And notice that each item is separated by `/`, we could use other characters (like `#`) if we wanted to.

 Say want to change the word `config` with `setup`.
 We just do this.